ryancdickson/staging/docs/BR.md

 #### 7.1.2.2 Cross-Certified Subordinate CA Certificate Profile

+Effective March 15, 2026, this Certificate Profile SHOULD NOT be used to issue new CA Certificates.

-Effective March 15, 2026, this Certificate Profile MUST NOT be used to issue new CA Certificates.
+Effective March 15, 2027, this Certificate Profile MUST NOT be used to issue new CA Certificates.

 This Certificate Profile MAY be used when issuing a CA Certificate using the same Subject Name and Subject Public Key Information as one or more existing CA Certificate(s), whether a Root CA Certificate or Subordinate CA Certificate.